 Step 7: BOSH DNS Config page

-The BOSH DNS Config pane allows you to configure DNS for BOSH Director by adding excluded recursors, a recursor timeout, and handlers.
+The BOSH DNS Config pane enables you to configure DNS for BOSH Director by adding excluded recursors, a recursor timeout, and handlers.

-The fields in the BOSH DNS Config pane are:
+The text boxes in the BOSH DNS Config pane are:

 • Excluded Recursors: Exclude recursor addresses, which are URL redirects, so that they are not contacted by the BOSH DNS server.
 For more information about how the BOSH DNS release selects recursors, see Recursors in Native DNS Support in the BOSH documentation.